 We still have snotty noses and mild coughs.
 Fevers are less frequent but have been joined with upset stomachs.

 Saturday is always my favourite day.
 Dance and football lessons in the morning, and family time.
-The absence of the professional Football fixtures adds to the days merging with the lack of mile-stone events to break the monotony.
+The absence of professional Football fixtures adds to the days merging with the lack of mile-stone events to break the monotony.

 On the plus side, it’s a beautiful Spring Day so we willingly head into the garden.
 We plant seeds for our vegetable patch, and plant some sunflowers which triggers a distant school memory for me.